-Storm water runoff from Bountiful City is received by five creeks: Stone Creek, Barton Creek, Mill Creek, North Canyon Creek and Hooper Draw.
 Each of these creeks ultimately discharge to the Great Salt Lake.
-None of the portions of these streams receiving the city's storm water discharge are listed a "high quality" (per UAC R317-2-12 and R317-2-13.7B) or have TMDLs (per CWA 303d list of approved TMDLs on DWQ website) but some are shown as impaired on the Utah Final 2016 Integrated Report:
+None of the portions of these streams receiving the city's storm water discharge are listed as "high quality" (per UAC R317-2-12 and R317-2-13.7B) or have TMDLs (per CWA 303d list of approved TMDLs on DWQ website) but some are shown as impaired on the Utah's most recent Integrated Report:

-- Mill Creek for TDS, and Dissolved Copper - Stone Creek for Temperature, Dissolved Copper, pH, and e. coli
+- Mill Creek impairments: TDS, E. coli and Dissolved Copper - Stone Creek impairments: Temperature, Dissolved Copper, pH, and E. coli